craigyjp/A_Bit_More/README.md

 # Things to fix

 1. Split point and split transpose to fix.
-2. Use the footpedal CC 104 to change the effect parameter 3 (leslie effect).
-3. Add MIDI out/thru.
+2. Add MIDI out/thru.
-4. Fix bug in lower unison/mono mode last note priority.
+3. Fix bug in lower unison/mono mode last note priority.
-5. Add sustain from pedal A (CC 64).
+4. Add sustain from pedal A (CC 64).